vannguyengd/gooddata-ui/docs/18_dashboard_plugins.md

 ### Current limitations

+-  The plugins are currently not supported on GoodData Cloud.
 -  The plugins are only in effect for consumers in view mode.
 The plugins are not loaded in edit mode.
 -  GoodData does not provide hosting for your built plugins.
 When you build your plugin, you will have to host it yourself in a publicly available location that supports HTTPS.